On Bilateral Multiple Sums and Rogers-Ramanujan Type Identities: The proof of Theorem and Corollary

 \subsection{Acknowledgements}

-We appreciate Professor Ole Warnaar for bringing the paper \cite{Warnaar} to our attention.
+We are grateful to Rong Chen providing the conjecture about \eqref{main-result-a} and \eqref{main-result-1}.
+We are grateful to Professor Liuquan Wang for drawing our attention to the references \cite{Wang-2024, Wang-2024-2}, and to Professor Ole Warnaar for bringing the paper \cite{Warnaar} to our notice.
+We are also grateful to the referee for valuable comments and suggestions.
 The first author was supported by the National Key R\&D Program of China (Grant No. 2024YFA1014500) and the National Natural Science Foundation of China (Grant No. 12201387).